LilDarkin/service-control-panel/README.md

 - **Start/Stop/Restart**: Click the respective buttons on each service card
 - **Expand Logs**: Click the chevron icon to expand the terminal view
+- **Show/Hide Logs**: Toggle logs for specific services; showing logs automatically loads the full history from file
+- **Clear Logs**: Wipes the terminal screen AND effectively truncates the log file
 - **Global Controls**: Use sidebar buttons to control all services at once
 - **Add Service**: Click "Add Service" and select a folder from your parent directory
 - **Edit Config**: Modify the path or command directly in the input fields
 - **Git Pull**: Pull latest changes for a single service or all services

+### Log Management

+- **Automatic Saving**: Every output line is saved to a persistent `.log` file in the user data folder `logs/` directory.
+- **On-Demand History**: The "Show" button loads the full history (up to 5MB) from disk, so you never miss a log even if the terminal was hidden.
+- **Performance Settings**:
+  - **Max Log Lines**: Controls how many lines are kept in the DOM to prevent lag (default: 350).
+  - **Smart Truncation**: When a service restarts, the file is automatically trimmed to this limit to keep disk usage healthy.

 ### Using Profiles